|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Correspondent W. Hayden Lennard, Australian Broadcasting Commission (injured, survived)

-Correspondent Brydon Taves, United Press (injured, died December 27, 1943) New York, NY
+Correspondent Brydon Taves, United Press (injured in crash, died December 27, 1943) New York, NY

 Crashed December 26, 1943 at 5:53am